 - Scary Teeth: Like the Colossal Titan, it has no lips to cover its enormous teeth.

-- The Stinger: In the anime, the Wall cracks down to reveal the Titan's face at the very last second of the final episode.
+- The Stinger: In the anime, the Wall cracks down to reveal the Titan's face at the very last second of the first season finale.

 - Walking Spoiler: Their very existence hints at a much bigger conspiracy than a war with the Titans from outside the walls.